-Every year around the holidays, I try to write one article about working with herbs for stress.
+Every year around the holidays, I try to write one article about working with herbs like chamomile for stress.
 Herbs can calm our nervous systems and help us to feel more grounded and centered.
 Something many of us need during the holiday season.

 Being the infamous year of 2020, I almost skipped the Herbs for Stress holiday newsletter, because who really needs it?
 This year has been a breeze and I’m sure we’ll float through the holidays as well…